ryanuber/oaf/README.md

 Separated by 3 dashes on a line of their own (`---`), the very last block of output can contain headers and response status.

+**Note**
+If an executable script returns non-zero exit status, then the HTTP status code will be 500, no matter what was indicated in the reponse payload.

 ### Getting request headers, query parameters, and body

 Headers, query parameters, and request body are all passed to executables using